ridgekuhn/arklone-arkos/DEVELOPERS.md

 For scripting, the path to `.dirtyboot` is available in `${ARKLONE[dirtyBoot]}`.

 ---

 ### Other ###

-Please refer to the inline documentation for other functions and scripts.
+Please refer to the inline documentation for other useful functions and scripts.